seattleflu/documentation/Macbook-setup.md

 ```

 ---
-## Create a PostgreSQL 10 instance using Postgres.app
+## Create a PostgreSQL 13 instance using Postgres.app

 1. Launch Postgres from Applications folder.
 2. Click the show panel button in the bottom left corner.
 3. Click the + button to add a new PostgreSQL instance.
-4. Name the new instance and select version 10 from the dropdown.
+4. Name the new instance and select version 13 from the dropdown.
 Leave port as 5432.
 5. Press 'Create Server' button.
+6. Optionally, under 'Server Settings' press 'Change password' and set a password.
+If you do set a password, be sure to add it to your .pgpass file, covered later in this document.
+7. Press 'Initialize' to start the server.

 You should now have a PostgreSQL server running with these default settings:
 - Host: localhost